· 11 mins

 Make sure you keep all relevant stakeholders updated.
 Problems happen, but trying to ignore them or brush them under the carpet is a mistake.
 Communication with your team and others within the company is the best way to spot problems early and resolve them before they become critical.

-What to do now
+What you should do now

 2. You should try Spinach to see how it can help you run a high performing org.